Not sure if Poke Bowl United is right for you?

 Potential Mitigations

-• A business advisor can help you independently research the long-term market sustainability of poke-centric restaurants versus broader fast-casual concepts.
+- A business advisor can help you research the long-term market trends for poke and the fast-casual dining sector in your specific area.

-• Inquire with the franchisor about their strategy for product innovation and adapting the menu to evolving consumer tastes.
+- Inquire with the franchisor about their plans for menu innovation and concept evolution to adapt to changing consumer tastes.

 Inexperienced Management